Noise Levels in Hunterwood, Houston, TX | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Hunterwood

 Average noise levels for Hunterwood residents, grouped by direction from the center of Hunterwood.
-Northern Hunterwood carries the highest population-weighted average; Southern Hunterwood carries the lowest.
-Just 11% of residents in Southern Hunterwood live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern Hunterwood.
+The highest population-weighted average is in northeastern Hunterwood; the lowest is in southern Hunterwood, where just 9% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Hunterwood